Back to top

 The Digital Industries are at the heart of the Information Economy.
 The Information Economy Economic Estimates report published in October 2013, provides economic and employment estimates for the Information Economy as defined by The Department for Business, Innovation and Skills (BIS).

 Click on the link below for a full copy of the report.
-You will need to be registered and logged in to access the report.

 Information Economy economic Estimates report - October 2013 PDF 946KB

 - GVA for the Information Economy amounts grew by 5% between 2010 and 2011 more than double the rate of growth within the economy as a whole (2%) over the period.

 - In total, GVA from the Information Economy is estimated to be approximately £72bn representing 5% of the UK total.

 - At £99,000 per head, GVA per worker in the Information Economy is more than double the industry average (£47,000).

 - The number of people working in the Information Economy industries grew 8% over the 2009-12 period - a rate four times that recorded for the UK workforce as a whole (2%).

 - Between 2009 and 2012 the number of Information Economy enterprises rose by 7% even as the overall number of enterprises in the UK declined by 0.1%.